aplosdev/docs/pages/guide/edit-configuration.md

 ### Navigation Island

-You can change multuple things in the navigation island:
+You can change multiple things in the navigation island:

 Customizing the navigation links in your Aplós template is a straightforward process, specifically in the `nav` section: